Ria424/developers-animatesdk-docs/Document_object/Document54.md

 #### Usage

-document.duplicatePublishProfile([profileName])
+Document.duplicatePublishProfile([profileName])

 #### Parameters

-**profileName** `string`; A string that specifies the unique name of the duplicated profile.
+**profileName** `string?`; A string that specifies the unique name of the duplicated profile.
 If you do not specify a name, the method uses the default name.
 This parameter is optional.

 #### Returns